opendatateam/udata/docs/rdf.md

     /dataset/{id}/rdf.{format}

-The dataset pages serve as identifier and perform content negociation too, so the following URL will all redirect to the same RDF endpoint:
+The dataset pages serve as identifier and perform content negociation too, so the following URLs will all redirect to the same RDF endpoint:

     /dataset/{id}
     /dataset/{slug}